ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing and upgrading Ansible with pip
 =========================================

+This procedure describes how to install Ansible with ``pip``.
+It covers locating Python, ensuring ``pip`` is available, and installing or upgrading Ansible.

 Locating Python
 ---------------

-Locate and remember the path to the Python interpreter you wish to use to run Ansible.
-The following instructions refer to this Python  as ``python3``.
-For example, if you have determined that you want the Python at ``/usr/bin/python3.9`` to be the one that you will install Ansible under, specify that instead of ``python3``.
+First, locate the Python interpreter that you want to use.
+This guide refers to it as ``python3``.
+If your Python interpreter is at a specific path, such as ``/usr/bin/python3.9``, use that full path instead of ``python3`` in the following commands.

 Ensuring ``pip`` is available
 -----------------------------

-To verify whether ``pip`` is already installed for your preferred Python:
+To verify that ``pip`` is available for your chosen Python interpreter, run:

 .. code-block:: console

     $ python3 -m pip -V

-If all is well, you should see something like the following:
+A successful command returns output similar to this:

 .. code-block:: console

     $ python3 -m pip -V
     pip 21.0.1 from /usr/lib/python3.9/site-packages/pip (python 3.9)

-If so, ``pip`` is available, and you can move on to the :ref:`next step <pip_install>`.
+If ``pip`` is available, go to the :ref:`next step <pip_install>`.

-If you see an error like ``No module named pip``, you will need to install ``pip`` under your chosen Python interpreter before proceeding.
-This may mean installing an additional OS package (for example, ``python3-pip``), or installing the latest ``pip`` directly from the Python Packaging Authority by running the following:
+If you see a ``No module named pip`` error, you must install ``pip`` before you continue.
+You can install an OS package, such as ``python3-pip``, or you can install ``pip`` directly from the Python Packaging Authority:

 .. code-block:: console

     $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     $ python3 get-pip.py --user

-You may need to perform some additional configuration before you are able to run Ansible.
-See the Python documentation on `installing to the user site`_ for more information.
+You might need more configuration to run Ansible.
+For details, see the Python documentation on `installing to the user site`_.

 .. _installing to the user site: https://packaging.python.org/tutorials/installing-packages/#installing-to-the-user-site